 Authorities warned skiers that the situation was evolving with the recent snowfall in the Alps and called for care for anyone venturing into the mountains off open and marked trails.

-The avalanche risk was Considerable with the bulleting warning of new slabs due to the fresh snow, in particular above 2200 m on all slope aspects and even at a distance from ridges.
+The avalanche risk was Considerable with the bulletin warning of new slabs due to the fresh snow, in particular above 2200 m on all slope aspects and even at a distance from ridges.
 The new slow had fallen onto a weak surface layer above 2200m with the danger greatest on slopes in the lee of the south-west to south wind (ie NE to N sector).
-These slabs could mobilize a large amount of snow and were sensitie to triggering by a single skier.
+These slabs could mobilize a large amount of snow and were sensitive to triggering by a single skier.